2024 United States drone sightings: Federal executive responses

 The executive branch monitored the situation closely while regulatory bodies implemented flight restrictions over sensitive areas.
 The White House confirmed that President Joe Biden was aware of the drone sightings on December 10, 2024.
-The next day, Homeland Security Secretary Alejandro Mayorkas briefed New Jersey Governor Phil Murphy and the state's Congressional delegation on the sightings.
-In his first comments on December 18, President Biden said there was no sign of danger or anything suspicious happening, though officials continued tracking the situation amid heavy authorized drone activity in the area.
+The next day, Mayorkas briefed Murphy and New Jersey's Congressional delegation on the sightings.
+In his first comments on December 18, Biden said there was no sign of danger or anything suspicious happening, though officials continued tracking the situation amid heavy authorized drone activity in the area.

 The Federal Aviation Administration banned the use of drones in multiple areas in New Jersey and New York State.
 On November 22, 2024, they issued a two-week flight restriction over Donald Trump's Bedminster golf club and, days later, a month-long restriction over Picatinny Arsenal.
 The golf course restriction was subsequently extended for another two weeks.
 On December 18, the FAA issued a one-month ban on drone operations near 22 communities in New Jersey, including Camden, Elizabeth, and Jersey City.
 The next day, they issued a ban on drone flights over parts of New York State, including Brooklyn, Queens, and communities in Long Island.
 The FAA said the restrictions were due to "special security reasons" and were requested by other federal authorities.
-New York Governor Kathy Hochul said that the restricted areas include "critical infrastructure sites" and that the action was precautionary.
+Hochul said that the restricted areas include "critical infrastructure sites" and that the action was precautionary.

 The FAA implemented several new drone restrictions on December 30.
 These restrictions took place in various parts of New Jersey, all of which were set to last until January 18, 2025.
-The new rules were imposed across areas in Gloucester County, Hudson County, Middlesex County, Monmouth County and Union County.
+The new rules were imposed across areas in Gloucester County, Hudson County, Middlesex County, Monmouth County, and Union County.

 Responses by New Jersey officials

 New Jersey State Senator Jon Bramnick suggested a "limited state of emergency" on December 10.
 He also proposed a temporary ban on drone use until the situation was resolved.
-New Jersey Governor Phil Murphy wrote to President Biden on December 13, expressing "growing concern" about the drone reports.
+Murphy wrote to Biden on December 13, expressing "growing concern" about the drone reports.
 He requested improved coordination between agencies and additional congressional authorization for state and local law enforcement to counter drone activities.